What is a Good Internet Upload Speed for Live Streaming?

 • Internet Speed Requirements for Different Streaming Use Cases

-• Internet Speeds for Streaming on Different Platforms
+• Internet Speed Needed for Streaming on Different Platforms

 The Basics of Internet Speed for Live Streaming

-There are two measures of internet speed: download speed and upload speed.
+There are two measures of internet speed: good download speed and good upload speed to stream.
 As a broadcaster, you need to pay attention to the second part of your internet connection speed: upload.
-In general, our recommendation for live streaming is that your upload speed should be at least double the total bandwidth you’ll use.
+In general, our recommendation for live streaming is that your actual upload speed for streaming should be at least double the total bandwidth you’ll use.
+A speed test can easily tell you how fast or slow your internet is.

 The best type of internet connection for live streaming is Ethernet.
 This sort of connection is both stable and reliable.
 If Ethernet is not an option, WiFi is a close second.
 A wireless connection can get the job done, but it is less reliable.
 The type of internet connection you have impacts the internet speed for live streaming that you can access.